Shohreh Aghdashloo

 Shohreh Aghdashloo (/ʃə.'reɪ/; شهره آغداشلو, /fa/; born Vaziri-Tabar, (Note: وزیریتبار) May 11, 1952) is an Iranian-American actress.
 She has received various accolades, including a Primetime Emmy Award and a Satellite Award, in addition to a nomination for an Academy Award.

 Following numerous starring roles on the stage, she made her film debut in Chess of the Wind (1976).
 Her next two films The Report (1977) and Sooteh Delan (1977) garnered critical acclaim and established Aghdashloo as one of Iran's leading ladies, although the films were banned in Iran itself.

 Aghdashloo moved to England during the Iranian Revolution in 1979 and then to the United States, subsequently becoming a U.S. citizen.
 After several years playing small roles in television and film, her performance in House of Sand and Fog (2003) brought her several film critics' awards and a nomination for an Academy Award for Best Supporting Actress.
 Her other film appearances include The Exorcism of Emily Rose (2005), X-Men: The Last Stand and The Nativity Story (both 2006), The Odd Life of Timothy Green (2013) and Star Trek Beyond (2016).

 In television, she is best known for her roles as Dina Araz in the fourth season of 24 and as Chrisjen Avasarala on The Expanse (2015–2022).
 For her role as Sajida Talfah in the HBO miniseries House of Saddam (2008), she won the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie.
 In 2013, she released her autobiography titled The Alley of Love and Yellow Jasmines.
 In 2021, she voiced Grayson in Netflix's series Arcane.
 In 2024, Aghdashloo voiced the unnamed dragon in the 2024 Netflix film Damsel.
-She also voices Roshan in Assassin's Creed Mirage.
+She also voiced Admiral Raan in Mass Effect 2 & 3, and Roshan in 2023's Assassin's Creed Mirage.

 Early life

-Aghdashloo earned a bachelor's degree in international relations at Brunel University because of her interest in politics after having to leave her home country.
+Aghdashloo earned a bachelor's degree in international relations at Brunel University of London because of her interest in politics after having to leave her home country.
 She was already familiar with England, as her parents had taken her to London as a child.
 She then continued to pursue her acting career, which brought her to Los Angeles.
-She has since performed in a number of Touzie's plays, successfully taking them to national and international stages, primarily in the Iranian diaspora.
+She has since performed in a number of her husband Houshang Touzie's plays, successfully taking them to national and international stages, primarily in the Iranian diaspora.
 Though born to a Muslim family, she has stated that she is non-practicing.